veo-labs/openveo-core/docs/developers/conf.md

 # Create entities

 Entities are elements subject to CRUD (**C**reate **R**ead **U**pdate **D**elete).
-OpenVeo core defines 4 entities :
+OpenVeo core defines 5 entities :

-- application - Web Service client applications
+- applications - Web Service client applications
-- user - Back end users
+- users - Back end users
-- role - Back end roles
+- roles - Back end roles
-- group - Groups
+- groups - Groups
+- taxonomies - Taxonomies with associated terms

-Each entity will automatically have 3 associated back end permissions : create, update and delete.
+Each entity will automatically have 3 associated back end permissions : add, update and delete.

 To create a new entity you need to create new EntityController, EntityModel and EntityProvider.
 Let's say we want to create a new entity called **book**.